Blind Tom Wiggins

 Thomas "Blind Tom" Wiggins (May 25, 1849 – June 14, 1908) was an American pianist and composer.
 He had numerous original compositions published and had a lengthy and largely successful performing career throughout the United States.
-During the 19th century, he was one of the best-known American performing pianists and one of the best-known African-American musicians.
+During the 19th century, Wiggins was one of the best-known American performing pianists and one of the best-known Black musicians.

 Early life

 Wiggins was born Thomas Greene on the Wiley Edward Jones Plantation in Harris County, Georgia.
 Blind at birth, he was sold in 1850 along with his enslaved parents, Charity and Domingo "Mingo" Wiggins, to a Columbus, Georgia lawyer, General James Neil Bethune.
 Bethune was "the first [newspaper] editor in the south to openly advocate secession".
 Wiggins's name was variously reported as "Thomas Greene Bethune", "Thomas Wiggins", or "Thomas Bethune"; his name was changed due to his slave status.
 The headstone at his grave reads "Thomas Greene Wiggins".

 Because Tom was blind, he could not perform work normally demanded of slaves.
 Instead, he was left to play and explore the Bethune plantation.
-At an early age, he showed an interest in the piano after hearing the instrument played by Bethune's daughters.
-By age four he reportedly had acquired some piano skills by ear, and gained access to the piano.
-By age five Tom reportedly had composed his first tune, The Rain Storm, after a torrential downpour on a tin roof.
+At an early age, Tom showed an interest in the piano after hearing the instrument played by Bethune's daughters.
+By age four, he reportedly had acquired some piano skills by ear, and gained access to the piano.
+By age five, Tom reportedly had composed his first tune, The Rain Storm, after a torrential downpour on a tin roof.
 With his skills recognized by General Bethune, Tom was permitted to live in a room attached to the family house, equipped with a piano.
 Neighbor Otto Spahr, reminiscing about Tom in the Atlanta Constitution in 1908 (as reproduced in The Ballad of Blind Tom, by Deirdre O'Connell), observed: "Tom seemed to have but two motives in life: the gratification of his appetite and his passion for music.
 I don't think I exaggerate when I state that he made the piano go for twelve hours out of twenty-four."